front-app-react/theme/README.md

 `npm i @front-app-react/theme`

-## Default config
+## Default configuration if fetch was not specified

-First, create the following folders and files in the server asset path For example, it is created in the path of public folders
+First, create the following folders and files in the server asset path
+For example, it is created in the path of public folders

 - public